Godfrey22152/Application-Monitoring-Project/Infra-Steps-Setup.md

 ---

-This documentation provides a detailed explanation of your Prometheus and Alertmanager configuration files.
+This documentation provides a detailed explanation of the Prometheus and Alertmanager configuration files.
 It covers global settings, alert rules, email notifications, and inhibition rules.